mlaanderson/database-js-firebase/README.md

 It significantly restricts the structure Firebase as well as the access to Firebase.
 Right now access is limited to email and password.

 Data must be stored using Firebase's ref.push.
-SQL commands are limited to SELECT, UPDATE, INSERT and DELETE.
-WHERE works well.
-JOINs are not allowed.
-GROUP BY is not supported.
-LIMIT and OFFSET are combined into a single LIMIT syntax: `LIMIT [offset,]number`
+SQL commands are limited to CREATE, SELECT, UPDATE, INSERT and DELETE.
+WHERE, GROUP BY, and LIMIT are all functional.
+INNER JOIN, LEFT JOIN and RIGHT JOIN work, OUTER JOIN is not supported.
+Aggregate functions COUNT and SUM are supported.

+CREATEs do not create a table structure because Firebase does not need a table to exist in order to insert data.

 While a SELECT command can return a JSON object for a given field, JSON values cannot be UPDATEd or INSERTed, or be part of a WHERE clause.

-You probably should not use this, it was built as an experiment.

 [RunKit Demo](https://runkit.com/mlaanderson/runkit-npm-database-js2)